-Within 48 hours from the time the sample is collected, bring the sample Monday through Thursday from 8am to 3:30pm at the Health Department 227 E. Chestnut Expwy.
-Samples are not accepted on Friday.
+Submit water sample Within 48 hours from the time the sample is collected, bring the sample to the Health Department Mondays-Thursdays, 8:00 am-3:00 pm.
+Samples are not accepted on Fridays.

 If your test results are not satisfactory, you can "shock" your well to disinfect it by following these instructions.